instadeepai/Mava/README.md

     ```bash
     make build
     ```
-    For Windows, before the docker image build, we recommend to first install the package manager [chocolatey](https://chocolatey.org/install) and run:
+    For Windows, before the docker image build, we recommend to first install the package manager [chocolatey](https://chocolatey.org/install) and run (to install make):
     ```bash
     choco install make
     ```